cgarciae/treex/README.md

     ...
 ```

-##### Union Behaviour
+##### Making annotations behave like Union
 With the previous code your static analyzer will probably start complaining if you try to assign an `jnp.ndarray` to `memory` because `ndarray`s are not `Cache`s.
-While this makes sense, we want to trick the static analyzer into thinking `Cache` represents an `Union`.
+While this makes sense, we want to trick the static analyzer into thinking `Cache` represents an `Union`, since in general `Union[A] = A` we will get the `ndarray` type we need.

 Currently the only way to do this is to use do something like this:

 ```python
 from typing import cast, Type